Application for patron card

-- All borrowers must be registered and have a valid local patron card to borrow library materials.
-By filling out a registration form the patron accepts responsibility for all items borrowed from the library.
+- All borrowers must have a valid local patron card to borrow library materials.
+By filling out an application, the patron accepts responsibility for all items borrowed from the library.

-- Applicants under the age of 18 must have a parent or guardian sign the application form thereby giving consent and taking responsibility for library items checked out by the child.
+- Applicants 12 – 18 must have a parent or guardian sign the application form thereby giving consent and taking responsibility for library items checked out by the child.

-- Valid identification may be required.
+- Valid identification and proof of current address is required.
 A driver’s license, student ID or recent non-personal mail will be accepted.
-Children under 11 will not be issued a card in their name.
+Children under 12 will not be issued a card in their name.
 Family cards are encouraged.

 - Patrons should check out materials using their own library card.
 Occasionally spouses, parents, or minor children may use a relative’s card if they do not have a card of their own and are unable to register for a card at that time (lack of identification, etc.).
 They must present this card at the time of checkout.